Evaluation of Your Medical History

 • Has anyone else in the family had epilepsy, any other neurological disorder, or a disorder associated with loss of consciousness?

-• If the incidents occur repeatedly, try to identify associated factors.
-For example, some women with epilepsy have more frequent episodes at certain times in their menstrual cycle, so you may want to track this kind of relationship on a calendar.
+If the incidents occur repeatedly, try to identify associated factors.
+For example, some women with epilepsy have more frequent episodes at certain times in their menstrual cycle.
+So you may want to track this kind of relationship on a calendar.
 Some people try to link their seizures with environmental factors such as stress, using an antibiotic, or eating too much sugar.
-Often these associations are just coincidences.
+However, these associations are often just coincidences.

 Authored By: